skkdldle/skkdldle/README.md

 I'm Kunisha, an undergraduate computer science student focused on software and web development.

-I enjoy building projects that aim to solve real problems and/or serve as an outlet for my own interests, such as my Sonic game!
+I enjoy building projects that aim to solve real problems and/or serve as an outlet for my own interests, such as my Sonic inspired game!

 I've mostly used React, Python, Java, Node.js, and MySQL for my work.